sunnybharne/cloud-landing-zone/Azure/virtual-machines/create.md

 # Vm Creation

-    - Basic
+## Basic
     - Availability options
         - No infrastructure redundancy
         - Availability zones (self selected , azure selected)
         - VM scale sets (Comes with a load balancer)
             - Create new scale sets
                 - Select availability zones
                 - Orchestration
                     - Scale set model (mode)
                         - Flexible (Mix with linux and windows systems with spot with some spot instances)
                         - Uniform
         - Availability sets (does not come with load balancer)
             - more that two vm's
             - Fault domains (Based on power source and network switch)
                 - 2 machines with 2 fault domains will create 1 each vm's in seperate power supplys)
                 - 4 machines with 2 fault domains will create 2 vm's each in seperate power supplys)
             - Update domain (This for maintenance activity, up to 20 servers allowed)
                 - 4 vm's and 5 update domains then only one vm will be updated for planned maintenance at a time.
                 - 20 machines a 5 update domains then 5 vm's will be updated for planned maintenance at a time.
     - Security type
     - Image
         - Ubuntu
         - Windows
     - VM architecture
         - Arm 64
         - x64
     - Run with spot instances
     - Size
     - Enable hibernation
     - Administrator account
         - Username
         - password
             - SSH public key
             - Password
     - Public inbound port
         - None
         - Allow selected ports
             - Http, Https, Ssh, Rdp

-    - Disk
+## Disk
     - Encryption at host
     - Os disk (Temporary storage)
         - Disk size
         - Disk type
             - Premium SSD
             - Standard SSD
             - Standard HDD
             - Zone redundant storage(data replicated in three zones)
                 - Premium SSD
                 - Standard SSD
         - Delete with VM
         - Key management
             - Platform managed keys
             - Customer managed keys
             - Platform managed and customer managed keys
         - Enable Ultra Disk compatibility (More faster than premium ssd)
+    - Temporary disk
     - Data disks for vm's
         - Add extra data disk (This can be detached and reattached to another vm)
         - This cant be attached to two different VM's at the same time (Use file shares to do that
     - Advanced
         - Use managed disks
         - Ephemeral os disk
             - none
             - os cache placement
             - test disk placement

-    - Networking
+## Networking
     - Vnet
         - every vm should be linked to a Vnet
         - Vnet should be in the same region as the vm
     - Subnet
     - Public ip (with this the vm can be accessed from the internet)
     - Network security group(controls the access to the subnet)
         - Public inbound ports
             - None
             - Allow selected ports
             - Http, Https, Ssh, Rdp
     - Delete NIC and public Ip when vm is deleted
     - Enable accelerated netorking (high speed network between the vm's)
     - Loadbalancing
         - None
         - Azure loadbalancer
         - Application gateway

-    - Managemnent
+## Managemnent
     - Defender for cloud
     - Identity (managed identity)
     - Azure AD login
     - Auto shutdown
     - Enable backups
         - Disaster recovery
     - Os updates
     - Hot patching
     - Rebooting

-    - Monitoring
+## Monitoring
     - Alerts (Cost involved)
     - Boot diagonastcs
     - Health monitoring

-    - Advance
+## Advance
     - Extention
         - Install custom extentions
     - Vm applications
         - Install custom applications
     - Custom data
         - Init script
         - Custom data
     - User data
         - Pass a script or a configuration file
     - Performance nvme
     - Dedicated host
         - Host group
         - Capacity reservation group
         - Proximity placemanent group (Shortest distance between the vm's)

 # VMSS Creation
     - Basic